-Become A Mentor
+Become a Mentor

-Thank you for your interest in mentoring with VetsWhoCode.
+Thank you for your interest in mentoring with #VetsWhoCode.
 This document is intended to share our philosophy on mentoring.
-We ask mentors to address the technical, professional and personal needs of students.
+We ask mentors to address the technical, professional, and personal needs of students.
 Here is more detail on each of these areas:

-We ask mentors to address the technical, professional and personal needs of students.
+We ask mentors to address the technical, professional, and personal needs of students.
 Here is more detail on each of these areas:

 In addition to the three areas addressed above here are a few other items to consider.

-#VetsWhoCode is a virtual organization and Slack is the primary vehicle for communication and activity.
-We ask mentors to be available in Slack to students and to use slack as a way to check in with mentees on a weekly basis.
-Mentors and students may also use email or video chat to communicate with one another.
+#VetsWhoCode is a virtual organization where Slack is the primary vehicle for communication and activity.
+We ask mentors to be available on Slack to students and to use Slack as a way to check in with mentees on a weekly basis.
+Mentors and mentees may also use email or video chat to communicate with one another.
 Please work with your mentee to establish the best frequency and method of communication for you both.